hack3rmann/sotest-interpreter.c/README.md

 and call functions from them using a custom scripting language.
 It provides an easy way to interact with dynamically loaded libraries without writing C code.

+**Note: This software only works on Linux systems due to its use of Linux-specific shared library loading mechanisms.**

 ## Features

 - Load shared libraries at runtime